nineteendo/jsonyx/docs/source/cli.rst

     Use :class:`decimal.Decimal` instead of :class:`float`.

-.. option:: -i SPACES, --indent SPACES
+.. option:: -i, --indent SPACES

     Indent using the specified number of spaces.